OctavianIonel/mavlink/README.md

 classes of this root project, and therefore the plugin is unlikely to be of any use as a stand-alone -- If you are writing your own dialect XML files, then forking this project is likely what you're after.
+In order to generate the custom messages, run the script gradlew (Linux) or gradlew.bat (Windows).

 #### mavlink (root project)
 A higher level API which provides its users with a complete abstraction from the lower level